homeflow/dry_ice/README.md

-# HTTParty-Icebox - Caching for HTTParty
+# DryIce - Caching for HTTParty

-## Deprecation notice
-HTTParty-Icebox is no longer being maintained.

-As I haven't used HTTParty for a long time, and don't like feeling bad about neglecting HTTParty-Icebox, I've decided to deprecate it.
-Check out [CacheBar](https://github.com/vigetlabs/cachebar) instead.

-If you're interested in taking over let me know.
-I should still have my unfinished rewrite somewhere.

 ## Description

-Cache responses in HTTParty models
+Cache responses in HTTParty models.
+Every response from a resource which has a non 0 max-age header will be cached for the appropriate amount of time in the cache you provide it

 ## Installation